-For starters, this image is often circulated with the claim that it was taken in the 1880s.
-However, the first cat photos date back to at least the 1840s.
+For starters, this image is often circulated with the claim that it was taken in the 1880s, but the first cat photographs date to at least the 1840s.
 When we examine these earlier photos of cats, it’s clear that the above-displayed image was not created with the same methods used in the 1840s.

 The internet’s propensity for taking and sharing cat photos may seem like a modern-day tradition, but long before we had Maru, Lil Bub, or Grumpy Cat, we had photographer Harry Pointer and the “Brighton Cats.”

 Pointer, who lived in Brighton, England, became well-known for a series of photographs he took in the 1870s of the “Brighton Cats.”
 Brighton took photographs of cats doing regular cat things, like resting, drinking milk, and sleeping in baskets, but his photographs became more popular when he started to position his cats in humorous or unusual positions.
 One photograph, for instance, showed a cat on a tricycle; another showed cat next to a few tea cups.

 A review of Pointer’s large body of animal photographs published in the 1879 issue of The Art Journal of London noted that the images were certainly amusing, but that they also spoke to the humanity of our pets: